Zipheir/integer-map/SPEC.md

 This library defines integer mappings, which are structures that define a set of associations between exact integers and arbitrary Scheme objects.

-This library's interface is inspired by SRFI 146 and by Haskell's IntMap library.
+The interface is inspired by SRFI 146 and by Haskell's IntMap library.

 Many functions make use of Maybe values.
 See SRFI 189 for details